ar363/eleventy-stylus-blog-theme/posts/markdown-syntax.md

  - html
 ---

-This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
+This article offers a sample of basic Markdown syntax that can be used in Eleventy content files, also it shows whether basic HTML elements are decorated with CSS in a Eleventy theme.
 <!--more-->

 ## Headings